AutoWorld: Learning Multi-Agent Traffic Simulation with Self-Supervised World Models: Related Work

 \section{Related Work}

-We describe two areas of related work: (1) Traffic Simulation and (2) World Models in Autonomous Driving.
+We describe two related areas: (1) Traffic Simulation and (2) World Models in Autonomous Driving.

-\textbf{Traffic Simulation.} Traffic simulation aims to model the distribution of plausible multi-agent behaviors in dynamic driving environments.
-Recently, data-driven approaches have gained significant attention, as they overcome limitations of heuristic-based simulators, such as limited adaptability to ego-vehicle behavior.
-Prior work has explored several modeling families for motion generation, including conditional variational autoencoders (CVAEs) \cite{igl2023hierarchical,suo2021trafficsim,xu2022bits}, Transformer-based architectures \cite{girgis2021latent,ngiam2021scene,shi2024mtr++,zhou2023query}, and diffusion models \cite{huang2024versatile,jiang2023motiondiffuser,lu2024scenecontrol,pronovost2023scenario,zhong2023language,zhong2023guided}.
-More recently, autoregressive formulations inspired by next-token prediction have been proposed to model joint agent trajectories \cite{wu2024smart,zhang2025trajtok,zhang2025closed,zhou2024behaviorgpt,philion2024trajeglish,DecompGAIL2026,peng2025infgen,pei2025advancing}.
-Despite architectural differences, these methods are typically trained in a fully supervised manner on annotated trajectory datasets, which are costly to collect and label.
-As a result, scaling simulation performance often requires additional labeled data.
-In contrast, we explore a complementary direction that enables traffic simulation to leverage unlabeled sensor data through predictive world modeling.
+\textbf{Traffic Simulation.} Traffic simulation models the distribution of multi-agent behaviors in dynamic driving environments.
+Recently, data-driven approaches have gained significant attention as they can overcome limitations of heuristic-based simulators such as poor adaptability to ego-vehicle behavior.
+Prior work spans CVAEs \cite{igl2023hierarchical,suo2021trafficsim,xu2022bits}, Transformer-based architectures \cite{girgis2021latent,ngiam2021scene,shi2024mtr++,zhou2023query}, diffusion models \cite{huang2024versatile,jiang2023motiondiffuser,lu2024scenecontrol,pronovost2023scenario,zhong2023language,zhong2023guided}, and more recently autoregressive next-token formulations for joint trajectory generation \cite{wu2024smart,zhang2025trajtok,zhang2025closed,zhou2024behaviorgpt,philion2024trajeglish,DecompGAIL2026,peng2025infgen,pei2025advancing}.
+Despite architectural differences, these methods learn behavior solely from trajectory abstractions, which discard sensory cues shaping real driving behavior \cite{chen2024womd}.
+In contrast, AutoWorld grounds behavior generation in raw sensor observations through self-supervised world models, mitigating the information bottleneck of trajectory-only approaches.